mattmakai/fullstackpython.com/content/pages/examples/flask/flask-ctx-has-app-context.markdown

 sortorder: 500021008
 toc: False
 sidebartitle: flask.ctx has_app_context
-meta: Python example code for the has_app_context function from the flask.ctx module of the Flask project.
+meta: Python example code for the has_app_context callable from the flask.ctx module of the Flask project.

-has_app_context is a function within the flask.ctx module of the Flask project.
+has_app_context is a callable within the flask.ctx module of the Flask project.

 ## Example 1 from flask-restx